galacticcouncil/hydration-node/pallets/route-executor/README.md

 The route is stored in an ordered manner, based on the oder of the ids in the asset pair.

-If the route is set successfully, then the fee is payed back.
+If the route is set successfully, then the fee is paid back.

 If the route setting fails, it emits event `RouteUpdateIsNotSuccessful`